This page includes summaries of completed investigations and will be updated as cases are completed

 While there may be questions at the margins about whether a boat is being used for residential purposes, my view was that such was the weight of evidence that people were indeed living on their boats (for example they had been there for over a year and were on the electoral roll), that I found it entirely persuasive.
 In other words, some people were clearly using their boats for long-term residential purposes.
 I also noted that the marina operator, while stating that there was no residential use, was at the same time in the process of submitting an application to the LPA for residential use of the marina.

-On a more general matter of the CRT’s handling of the situation, and the complaints from Mrs C and her fellow residents, it seemed to me that the CRT could have been far more helpful, much earlier.
+On a more general matter of the Trust’s handling of the situation, and the complaints from Mrs C and her fellow residents, it seemed to me that the Trust could have been far more helpful, much earlier.

 Back to Top

 Case No 953 – complaint about problems with the licensing of a boat